Choosing Soil for Bonsai Trees

-A remarkable light, soft, volcanic, pumice-like, material from Japan.
+A remarkable light, soft, pale yellow volcanic material from Japan.

-A very acidic material suitable for growing ericas.
+An acidic material suitable for growing ericas.
 Typically pH 5.5.
 The soft airy structure means roots actually penetrate the particles.
 As a result accurate grading is not entirely necessary.
 Available in many different grain sizes.
 Adding a percentage to a mix significantly increases it's moisture holding capacity.
 However too much can produce a waterlogged condition very easily.

 This is about the lightest weight growing material available but is has a tendency to float on water which can be annoying.
 Particles are easily squashed between the fingers.
 Fairly expensive because it has to travel half way around the world.
-There are much cheaper and long lived materials available.

-Perlite is manufactured from a type of volcanic glass that is heated to 850-900°C. It expands rapidly to 7-16 times it’s original volume to form an ultra light-weight, hard, but very absorbent, material.
+PERLITEPerlite is manufactured from a type of volcanic glass that is heated to 850-900°C. It expands rapidly to 7-16 times it’s original volume to form an ultra light-weight, hard, but very absorbent, material.
 It is popular in horticultural use for improving drainage and reducing weight in conventional composts where it is mixed at 10% by volume.
 For bonsai use perlite is useful for helping to reduce weight of large pots especially large growing containers and boxes used for establishing collected trees.
 It can be mixed with other materials intended for use in bonsai pots.
 However its lack of nutrient-holding capacity and bright white colour mean it’s not ideal.
 Importantly, bear in mind that perlite is often lighter than water and so tends to float.
 Over time it seems to come to the surface of a soil mix.
 When very dry the wind will blow it away.
 Overall a very good material that’s lightweight and cheap but it does have some drawbacks.
 Perlite is a non-renewable resource.
 The world reserves of perlite are estimated at 700 million tonnes so we should be Ok for a while.

-A heat expanded mica clay that is popular in commercial horticulture owing to the fact it has a very high cation exchange capacity.
+VERMICULITEA heat expanded mica clay that is popular in commercial horticulture owing to the fact it has a very high cation exchange capacity.
 It is best avoided in bonsai cultivation due to it’s tendency to break down and impede drainage.
-Also fine dust from vermiculite has proven to be harmful to health
+Also fine dust from vermiculite has proven to be harmful to health.

-The use of shingle has been popular in bonsai cultivation for a long time.
-It is normally employed to improve drainage.
+PEA SHINGLE/AQUARIUM GRAVELThe use of shingle has been popular in bonsai cultivation for a long time.
+It is normally employed to, supposedly, improve drainage.
 It has no moisture or nutrient holding capacity and is extremely heavy.
 Where bonsai pots are concerned it simply takes up space that could be filled with a much better quality product that can actively benefit the tree concerned.
 Gravel is cheap but ultimately only of use for driveways or making concrete.

 Many cat litters contain deodorizers and disinfectants.
 Some leading brands have proven to be perfectly OK for growing plants, but bear in mind that cat litters are not designed for this use.
 In the event that a manufacturer or supermarket own brand changes the material or composition of the material within the bag, either to reduce cost or comply with some new health regulation, the results could prove catastrophic to your bonsai trees.
 We know of one U.K bonsai club that suffered massive tree losses due to this happening.
-Indeed, following a period of testing, we lost several trees worth a total of over £1k.
-You will not have recourse to claim against your retailer due to not using the product as instructed.
+Indeed, following a period of testing, we lost several trees to unsuitable or toxic products.
+You will not have recourse to claim against your retailer because cat litters are not sold for horticultural use.

 Another factor concerning cat litters is that of pH.
 This is of absolutely no concern to kitties taking a dump, but it can have profound effects on your treasured bonsai trees.
 Most cat litters we have tested prove to be either very acidic or very alkaline.